 “Architecture on the inside is not always what it seems on the outside.
-It can be codified and secretive and only reveal itself to those in the know, similar to the codification of the more cautious homosexual community that existed during the Gilded Age.
+It can be codified and secretive and only revealed to those in the know, similar to the codification of the more cautious homosexual community that existed during the Gilded Age.”

-Homosexuality, during the Gilded Age, often had a hidden interior that defied the exterior – things were not always what they pretend to be.
-There is more to a person – or a Gilded-Age mansion – than meets the eye.
-Let’s try to uncover, analyze, and experience this house from an ‘off-center’ perspective.
+“During the Gilded Age, homosexuality was often concealed and not openly acknowledged.
+People and things were not always as they seemed on the surface.
+There is more to a person or a Gilded Age mansion than meets the eye.
+Let’s attempt to uncover, analyze, and experience this house from an unconventional perspective.”

 This project is being funded through the